Reverse Mortgage FAQs

 A reverse mortgage is a home-secured loan that’s exclusively for homeowners and homebuyers age 62 and older.
 It allows borrowers to convert some of the equity in their home into income-tax-free funds.
 (Not tax advice, consult a tax professional.)
 There are different loan products to choose from that offer you options on what interest rate you are charged, how much money you can access, and how you receive your payments.
 Unlike a regular “forward” mortgage or traditional home equity loan or home equity line of credit, there are no monthly principal and interest payments as long as at least one of the borrowers lives in the home as their primary residence.
-As with any mortgage, in order for the loan to remain in good standing the borrower must also keep up with property-related taxes, insurance and upkeep.
+As with any home-secured loan (or mortgage), you must meet your loan obligations, keep current with property taxes, insurance, and maintenance.
+To learn more about a reverse mortgage visit here.

-A HECM is a reverse mortgage loan that's insured by the Federal Housing Administration (FHA).
+A HECM loan is a reverse mortgage loan that's insured by the Federal Housing Administration (FHA).*

 To be eligible for a reverse mortgage, you’ll need to meet the requirements set by the federal government:

-- Eligible property types include single-family homes, 2- to 4-unit properties, manufactured homes meeting certain criteria, condominiums that are approved by the Federal Housing Administration (FHA), and townhouses.
+Eligible property types include single-family homes, 2- to 4-unit properties, manufactured homes meeting certain criteria, condominiums that are approved by the Federal Housing Administration (FHA), and townhouses.
 Co-ops do not qualify.
 For more eligibility requirements visit here.

 The specific amount depends on several factors, including: